Skip to content

 Because look, if you listen to Rachel Maddow every night, the basic worldview that you have, is that MAGA grandmas who have family dinners on Sunday and bake apple pies for their family are about to start a violent insurrection against this country.
 But if you listen to Alex Jones every day, you would believe that a transnational financial elite controls things in our country, that they hate our society, and oh, by the way, a lot of them are probably sex perverts too.
 Sorry, ladies and gentlemen, that’s actually a hell of a lot more true than Rachel Maddow’s view of society.

-In addition to being a 9/11 truther, Jones has repeatedly claimed that the 2012 Sandy Hook Elementary School shooting in Newton, Connecticut, in which twenty young children were murdered, was a “hoax” and that the victims were “child actors.”
+In addition to being a 9/11 truther, Jones has repeatedly claimed that the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut, in which twenty young children were murdered, was a “hoax” and that the victims were “child actors.”
 This unconscionable lie (or delusion) led Jones’s followers to harass grieving parents for years.
-While Newton is a fairly upmarket town (though not as upmarket as Vance’s current neighbourhoods), many school-shooting locales are rural and blue collar, including the site of the most recent carnage in Winder, Georgia.
+While Newtown is a fairly upmarket town (though not as upmarket as Vance’s current neighbourhoods), many school-shooting locales are rural and blue collar, including the site of the most recent carnage in Winder, Georgia.
 There is nothing populist about defending Alex Jones.

 Alex Jones Was Victimized by One Oligopoly.
 But He Perpetuated Another